What’s Not Included In the Price Of Your Disney Cruise

 Money-saving option: Unplug.
 Bliss.

-17. Cabanas at Castaway Cay
+17. Cabanas at Castaway Cay and Lookout Cay at Lighthouse Point

-18. Equipment Rentals at Castaway Cay
+18. Equipment Rentals at the Private Beaches

 Sand pail

-For about $33 for ages 10 and up, or $17 for the smaller set, you can rent a mask, snorkel, snorkel vest, and a pair of fins at Castaway Cay.
-Floats and tubes are $12 each.
+For about $38 for ages 10 and up, or $22 for the smaller set, you can rent a mask, snorkel, snorkel vest, and a pair of fins at Castaway Cay.
+Floats and tubes are $15 each.
 More substantial watercraft are also available for rental.
-Bike rental is $12 for an hour and includes a helmet.
+Bike rental is $15 for an hour and includes a helmet.
 If you’ve shelled out for a Cabana, equipment rentals are included.

 Money-saving option: Bring your own gear or share the equipment.
 There is also plenty to do at Castaway Cay without paying extra.
 You can play in the water, use the waterslides, or kick back in a lounger for free.